Theodore Cole and Ralph Roe: Escape and disappearance

 On December 16, 1937, a dense fog swept through the San Francisco Bay, impeding marine traffic and reducing visibility to near zero on Alcatraz Island.
 Cole and Roe were working in the mat shop.
 A routine headcount at 1:00 p.m. showed all prisoners accounted for.
 At the next count, at 1:30 p.m., the two men were gone.
 Two iron bars and three heavy glass panes of a window in the shop had a hole 8+3/4 in high and 18 in long.
 Once through the window, they slipped down to the gate of a high wire fence, concealed by the fog.
 With a wrench taken from the tire shop, they forced the gate lock and dropped twenty feet to a beach.
 Their trail vanished at that point.

 An exhaustive search of the island revealed nothing; guards found only the abandoned wrench, tossed aside on the cliff edge.
 An extensive, multi-day search ensued; portions of the island were flooded with tear gas in an attempt to flush out the escapees, with no result.
 Throughout the afternoon and night, convicts celebrated Cole and Roe's escape in the cell house.
 Subsequent investigation revealed that Cole and Roe had prepared for the escape well in advance, using a hacksaw blade to weaken the window bars, and disguising the damage with a mixture of grease and shoe polish.
 At the beach, the men presumably entered the water, relying on floats improvised from tires or fuel canisters.
 There was no evidence to suggest they had constructed or launched a raft.

 Prison officials concluded that Cole and Roe likely drowned during their escape.
 The swift ebb tides at the time, estimated at 7–9 knots, would have swept even an expert swimmer out of the bay and into the Pacific Ocean.
 The fog was so thick that it would have made it almost impossible for outside confederates to pick them up by boat; the men would not know if they were even swimming toward shore and would have found themselves being swept out to sea before they had expended sufficient energy to reach shore in still water.
-As it was late December, the water would have been very cold, ranging from 46 to 58 degrees Fahrenheit.
+As it was late December, the water would have been very cold, ranging from 46 to 58 degrees Fahrenheit (7.8 °C to 14.4 °C).
 Warden Johnston said "...The water is too cold, the tide running too high, and land is too far."